-&lt;sup>4 Section 3.3. of 'Roles 2017' states that 'Preferably the SO should be someone who has good pastoral and organisational skills and experience of working with children/young people or vulnerable adults, although not always currently involved in such work.
+4 Section 3.3. of 'Roles 2017' states that 'Preferably the SO should be someone who has good pastoral and organisational skills and experience of working with children/young people or adults at risk, although not always currently involved in such work.

-- Report all safeguarding concerns or allegations including those against Trustees or staff members to the Safeguarding Officer/ Director and the DSA (see section 7). - Ensure that known offenders or others who may pose a risk to children and/or vulnerable adults are effectively managed and monitored in consultation with the DSA (see section 10). - Comply with all data protection legislation especially in regard to using (e.g. storing) information about any Trustees or staff and any safeguarding records. - Ensure an "activity risk assessment" is completed and reviewed regularly for each activity which is associated with either children or vulnerable adults and run in the name of the Centre (see Model Activity Risk Assessment Template).
+- Report all safeguarding concerns or allegations including those against Trustees or staff members to the Safeguarding Officer/ Director and the DSA (see section 7). - Ensure that known offenders or others who may pose a risk to children and/or adults at risk are effectively managed and monitored in consultation with the DSA (see section 10). - Comply with all data protection legislation especially in regard to using (e.g. storing) information about any Trustees or staff and any safeguarding records. - Ensure an "activity risk assessment" is completed and reviewed regularly for each activity which is associated with either children or adults at risk and run in the name of the Centre (see Model Activity Risk Assessment Template).